jswhit/stripack/README.md

 * see source code <a href="http://htmlpreview.github.com/?https://github.com/jswhit/stripack/master/stripack.html" target="_blank">docstrings</a> for documentation,
 [``test/fib_test.py``](https://github.com/jswhit/stripack/blob/master/test/fib_test.py) for example usage.

+* see sample codes in 'FV3' directory for applications to FV3 cubed sphere grids.

 References:

  R. J. Renka, "ALGORITHM 623:  Interpolation on the Surface of a